bcakmakoglu/vue-flow/docs/src/guide/composables.md

 ## [useZoomPanHelper](https://types.vueflow.dev/modules.html#useZoomPanHelper)

-Similar to the Vue Flow instance the zoom pan helper composable can be used to modify the viewport of the Vue Flow graph.
+The `useZoomPanHelper` utility can be used to access core store functions like getting Elements or using viewpane transforms.
+All functions can also be accessed from `useVueFlow`.
 It requires a valid Vue Flow store in its context.

 ```vue:no-line-numbers